top of page

 "Anne is dedicated to the musical arts both on and off the stage." - Art4SB

-A lover of a challenge, Anne spent several years singing with Donald Nally’s grammy-award winning contemporary ensemble, The Crossing, collaborating with ensembles such as the International Contemporary Ensemble, Piffaro, Network for New Music, Tempesta di Mare, and Lyric Fest.
-She also served on the Artistic Board of the Ensemble, working to promote new music in Philadelphia, New York, and New Jersey.
-During this time, she debuted the role of “Betty” in The Valkyrie Suite, a role created for her by Eric Moe in his Mini Moderns compositions with Opera Theater of Pittsburgh.
+A passionate interpreter of contemporary music, Anne spent several years performing with Donald Nally’s Grammy Award–winning ensemble, The Crossing.
+During that time, she collaborated with cutting-edge groups such as the International Contemporary Ensemble, Piffaro, Network for New Music, Tempesta di Mare, and Lyric Fest.
+She served on The Crossing’s Artistic Board, helping promote new works across Philadelphia, New York, and New Jersey.
+Anne originated the role of “Betty” in The Valkyrie Suite, composed for her by Eric Moe as part of the Mini Moderns series with Opera Theater of Pittsburgh.

 View Gallery